Wrenbjor/Public-Case-Studies/ReminderMedia.md

 I was hired to "help lead a software team."
 What I walked into was a political coup.

 My presence was orchestrated to remove the existing VP of IT.
-Day one came with inherited tension, a dev team of six in a windowless room, and a CEO so toxic he had parked his desk directly outside the dev room to monitor them.
+Day one came with inherited tension, a dev team of six in a windowless room, and a CEO, Steven Acree, so toxic he had parked his desk directly outside the dev room to monitor them.

 His first request: install keyloggers to count how many times per day developers were committing code.